Cruise fares are priced based on the assumption that each cabin will be occupied by two passengers.

 Waived Single Supplement Fees

 A number of the river cruise lines, such as Tauck River Cruising, Avalon Waterways and Uniworld reserve a certain number of lower category cabins for solo travelers and waive the single supplement altogether.
 Snagging these cabins frequently requires booking early, once an itinerary has been opened for sale.

 A number of the new mainstream ships – from Royal Caribbean International and Norwegian Cruise Line — have a small number of cabins that were built specifically for solo travelers.
-These studio and “super studio” staterooms are always priced without any single supplement.
+These studios and “super studio” staterooms are always priced without any single supplement.

 Sharing a cabin with a stranger is certainly not for everyone, but some cruise lines offer this service.
-Both Holland America and Princess Cruises offer a free service which attempts to match you with a roommate of the same gender and age range.
-Linblad Expeditions also offers roommate matching, and if they can’t find the right match will place you in your own double occupancy cabin without any single supplement fee.
+Both Holland America and Princess Cruises offer a free service that attempts to match you with a roommate of the same gender and age range.
+Lindblad Expeditions also offers roommate matching, and if they can’t find the right match will place you in your own double occupancy cabin without any single supplement fee.

 We can handle all the details for you should you be interested in going down the roommate matching path.

+Have more cruising questions?
+Like pre-paid gratuities or the benefits of travel insurance?
 Let our Cruise Specialists help make it all easy to understand.